“I want to revolutionize healthcare": Meet the 26-year-old CEO of start-up IntuiTap

 The prize?
 A year’s lease at any of the five JLABS incubator facilities located across the country and Canada.

 IntuiTap chose to stay in Houston.
-JLABS @ TMC, says it’s been exciting to watch the visionary company at work., Head of
+Thomas Luby, Head of JLABS @ TMC, says it’s been exciting to watch the visionary company at work.

 “The project they’re working on is interesting in that everyone gets it, even though everyone hasn’t had a spinal tap,” Luby says.
 “If they’re successful in bringing this technology forward, it has the potential to address a relatively large, unmet need that could have a big impact on patients.”